Stocks rally and oil tumbles as Wall Street hopes for a limited retaliation after US strikes on Iran

-NEW YORK (AP) — U.S. stocks are climbing, and the price of oil is tumbling Monday on growing hopes that Iran will not disrupt the global flow of crude, something that would hurt economies worldwide but also its own, following the United States' bunker-busting entry into its war with Israel.
+NEW YORK (AP) — U.S. stocks rallied, and the price of oil tumbled Monday on hopes that Iran will not disrupt the global flow of crude, something that would hurt economies worldwide but also its own, following the United States' bunker-busting entry into its war with Israel.

-The S&P 500 was 0.7% higher in afternoon trading, coming off a week where stock prices had jumped up and down on worries about the conflict potentially escalating.
-The Dow Jones Industrial Average was up 269 points, or 0.6%, as of 2 p.m.
-Eastern time, and the Nasdaq composite was 0.8% higher.
+The S&P 500 climbed 1%, coming off a week where stock prices had jumped up and down on worries about the conflict potentially escalating.
+The Dow Jones Industrial Average added 374 points, or 0.9%, and the Nasdaq composite gained 0.9%.

-The price of oil did jump 4% shortly after trading began Sunday night, a signal of rising worries as investors got their first chance to react to the U.S. bombings.
+The price of oil initially jumped 6% after trading began Sunday night, a signal of rising worries as investors got their first chance to react to the U.S. bombings.
 But it quickly erased all those gains and swung to a sharp loss as the focus shifted from what the U.S. military did to how Iran would react.

-By Monday afternoon, the price of a barrel of benchmark U.S. oil was down 6.1% at $69.34.
-Brent crude, the international standard, dropped 5.3% to $71.50 per barrel.
-That brought oil prices nearly back to where they were before the fighting began over a week ago, when a barrel of U.S. crude was just above $68.
+By late Monday, the price of a barrel of benchmark U.S. oil had dropped 7.2% to settle at $68.51 after briefly topping $78.
+That brought it nearly all the way back to where it was before the fighting began over a week ago, when it was sitting just above $68.

 Iran is a major producer of crude, and it could also try to block the Strait of Hormuz off its coast, through which 20% of the world's daily oil needs passes on ships.